seanmpuckett/sai/docs/comps.md

 _Note: the `#tag` syntax in a fields constructor creates a field with the given name and a value of true, e.g. `#cat` is equivalent to `cat true`. _

 All of the examples below appear in the `Comps` sample.
-I’m not going to show you the results of the run; just run the sample and see for yourself.
+I’m not going to show you the results of the run; just run the sample and see the results for yourself.

 ### Filtration